-As of March 31st, 2016 the Wise County Redevelopment and Housing Authority manages 732 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Wise County Redevelopment and Housing Authority manages 646 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 27% having issued approximately 27 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 6 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 4 months on the waiting list1.